 You can visit here to find other appeal categories and their forms.

 If you did submit ECs you can explain what happened and why you think they haven’t been considered.
 If you submitted ECs but had still struggled and then didn't submit a further claim, explain why you didn't do so.
+Please note, the University does not count the 7 day extensions as ECs (even though you make the request through the EC form!).

 In the next table select which category/categories your ECs fit into, the dates you were affected, and what you are submitting as evidence (including any that will be sent after the form).